-The presence of Mr. Kammerzell and Mr. Koski is requested due to their direct knowledge and experience with marijuana legalization and regulation, as well as their roles within the Colorado
+The presence of Mr. Koski or another senior Department of Revenue official is requested due to his direct knowledge and experience with marijuana legalization and regulation, as well as his role within the Colorado Department of Revenue's Enforcement Division.